There are several steps that must be followed in order to work with LP Gas in South Carolina.

 - Licensure and permit applications must be completed and returned to our office with the appropriate fees and all required attachments.

 - All appropriate examinations must be passed.
-Contact PSI at psionline.com to schedule your exam prior to applying for a permit with the Board.
+To schedule your exam prior to applying for a permit with the Board, sign up on PSI’s website.

 - An inspection must be requested and completed for dealers, resellers, utility plants and cylinder exchange (only if a storage facility for cylinders).